Flow out (deploying to Salesforce)

 OrgFlow automatically determines which metadata changes in an environment's Git branch are not yet in its Salesforce org.
 This means you don't need to worry about remembering which components need to be included in a deployment.

-There are two different mechanisms for determining changes to deploy: history diff and org comparison.
-These two mechanisms can produce slightly different results, so it's important to understand the difference between them.
+The diff mode option lets you control which change detection mechanism OrgFlow should use for the flow out.
+There are two modes: history diff and org comparison.
+These two modes can produce slightly different results, so it's important to understand the difference between them.

 History diff